Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Introduction

-It is also important to emphasise that the dark matter halos that are efficient lenses for the population of transients in question do not have to have been previously identified as lenses (for example, by identification of arcs or multiple images) to be considered a valid entry in a watchlist.
+It is also crucial to emphasise that the dark matter halos that are efficient lenses for the population of transients in question do not have to have been previously identified as lenses (for example, by identification of arcs or multiple images) to be considered a valid entry in a watchlist.
 This is because, in general, the detectability of lensed transients is independent of whether or not the lensed galaxies that host them can be detected in magnitude-limited surveys -- even optical transients such as SNe can easily be brighter than their host galaxy, so host detection does not always come in tandem.
 Therefore, the selection of objects for a complete strongly-lensed transient watchlist should not just consist of known lenses, but in fact any object capable of lensing.
 In other words, lenses should be selected in the lens-plane (i.e. based on their lensing ability), rather than in the source-plane (i.e. based on a chance alignment with source-plane objects detected in magnitude-limited searches for arcs).
-As shown in \citet{Ryczanowski}, for the case of group and cluster scale objects, $\sim95$ per cent of $10^{14}$M$_\odot$ clusters and $\sim40$ per cent of $10^{15}$M$_\odot$ clusters would not be identified as lenses based on source-plane selection at the sensitivity of Rubin, despite being capable lenses of transients.
+As shown in \citet{Ryczanowski}, for the case of group and cluster scale objects, $\sim95$ per cent of $10^{14}$M$_\odot$ clusters and $\sim40$ per cent of $10^{15}$M$_\odot$ clusters would not be identified as lenses based on source-plane selection at the sensitivity of Rubin's early data releases, despite being capable lenses of transients.
 Therefore, even with next-generation surveys, source-plane lens selection methods will miss a significant fraction of the objects capable of lensing transients.
-Alternative lens-plane selection methods have been explored previously for both massive galaxies and clusters \citep[e.g.][]{Wong13,Easycritics19Stapelberg}, however a suitable all-sky catalogue of these objects for the detection of lensed transients in wide-field surveys does not yet exist.
+Alternative lens-plane selection methods have been explored previously, \citep[e.g.][]{Wong13,Easycritics19Stapelberg}, {however a catalogue of these objects does not yet exist that fulfils both criteria to be all-sky and sufficiently deep to include the majority of the lenses associated with the high-redshift population of lensed transients.}